 Tipping is when the eyebrows, cheeks, inside the front of the legs, and on the sides of the chest.

 The black mask is a patch of black fur that looks like the dog is wearing a mask.

 Conclusion / Summary

-The English bulldog can be a variety of color and marking combinations, but like many breeds, the AKC only recognizes a handful of them.
+The English bulldog can be various color and marking combinations, but like many breeds, the AKC only recognizes a handful.